 Fire extinguishers can encompass multiple categories such as an AB or ABC extinguisher.
 The A category fights ordinary combustibles, such as wood, paper, plastics, and regular trash items.
 Category B is effective on flammable liquids including cooking oil, gasoline, and paint thinners.
 And finally, category C extinguishers are intended specifically for electrical fires, as the chemical contents are not a conductor of electricity.
 Choose your fire extinguisher with these categories in mind.
 If you are buying an extinguisher for the garage, a category A is probably not going to be sufficient.

 • Size Does Matter:

 With fire extinguishers, while bigger is better, there are several sizes to choose from and their uses are different.
 A small 2lb extinguisher is perfect for the car and can be stored in the trunk with mounting hardware.
-The kitchen should have a 5lb as well as the laundry room.
-A 10lb extinguisher should be kept in the garage.
+The kitchen and laundry room should have a 5lb extinguisher in an accessible place.
+A 10lb extinguisher meanwhile is ideal for the garage.
 The most important thing to remember when picking out the size of the extinguisher however, is maneuverability and ease in operation.
 If it is too heavy to operate, then it will be ineffective.

 • To recharge, or not to recharge:

 There are currently rechargeable and disposable extinguishers on the market.
 The disposable models are slightly less expensive, have plastic valves, and once the pin is pulled, it must be discarded.
 The rechargeable models have metal valves and once discharged, it needs to be refilled.
 They are more expensive but, can be more economical and more eco-friendly, since the used canister is not going into the landfill.
 All extinguishers have a limited shelf-life so, no matter which one you choose, make sure you check the pressure gauge and either dispose or recharge them once the pressure gauge is in the red.